 Today, online platforms are under greater scrutiny for their content moderation activities.
 Facing backlash on both ends, platforms are being questioned for either moderating too much or not enough.
-Decisions to take down content or leave content online may be reported in the media, while harmful content that went undetected can as well.
+Decisions to take down content or leave content online may be reported in the media, particularly when it comes to high-profile users, while harmful content that went undetected can as well.

 Furthermore, finding the right balance between vendors, in-house technology and human moderators can be complex.
 Workflows, processes, and prioritization must be determined.

 As the volume of content grows, so does the moderation load.
 Platforms must account for the growing workload while doing so as efficiently as possible.
 This involves finding ways to automate as much as possible, establish seamless workflows that allow for global coverage, implement effective prioritization models, outsource to vendors, and clear operational metrics.

 Content moderation encompasses many elements, each of which looks different throughout online platforms of different sizes and orientations.
 However, to ensure the safety of users, a comprehensive, end-to-end solution is needed to moderate effectively.
 Evaluating which tools would be most effective for your platform while considering other factors such as available resources can be daunting.